I am an applied health economist with a well established track record for generating high quality research income even in times of austerity.

 I have published and presented widely in the field of clinical and economic evaluation and applying health economics to policy issues.
 With journal articles in publications such as the BMJ, Rheumatology, Diabetic Medicine, Journal of Epidemiology and Community Health, Health Policy and the British Journal of Surgery.
 My book on "Harnessing Information for Health Economics Analysis" (2006) takes the reader through the practical challenges and approaches of using and obtaining health economics information and is a guide for people working in all aspects of the health economy to using and interpreting health economic information.

-I teach health economics to postgraduates both within Nottingham on the DTC and run and teach the Health Economics module for Keele University's MBA
+I teach health economics to postgraduates and health care practitioners both within Nottingham on the NCTU trials course DTC and have run the Health Economics module for Keele University's MBA

 I have a full portfolio of active projects in applied economic and clinical evaluation.
 These include a large programme grant on diabetic eye screening, which examines issues of personalised… read more